 Omega One is an excellent fish food brand.
 They always use “whole food” as the main ingredient which makes their fish food one of the most nutritious in the market.
 In this case, they use whole shrimp, whole salmon, cod, whole herring, to make large pellets of around 5mm long.
 Most fish smaller than a typical human hand should not be able to swallow it whole.
 These pellets will reach the bottom of the fish tank for sure, and make delicious meals for the bottom feeders.

-I have used Omega One shrimp pellets to feed my Yellow Shrimp with good results.
+I have used Omega One shrimp pellets to feed my Yellow Shrimp with excellent results.
 Corydoras catfish also love them.

 2. Omega One Veggie Rounds